I gave birth this July at Medius Klinik Ostfildern-Ruit to a wonderful baby girl 🙂 In this post I share what I took with me in my hospital bag.

 - a spray with thermal water (it’s supposed to get really hot again here in Stuttgart… :-/)

-Moreover, I’ve put together a list with tipps I got during the prenatal class (breathing techniques for example) that I want to be reminded of from time to time and things I want the doctors and midwifes to know but which I maybe can’t communicate myself anymore at some point.
+Moreover, I’ve put together a list with tips I got during the prenatal class (breathing techniques for example) that I want to be reminded of from time to time and things I want the doctors and midwifes to know but which I maybe can’t communicate myself anymore at some point.
 Moritz had this list ready during delivery.

 In my hospital bag itself I’ve put the following: